SlimeKnights/slimeknights.github.io/docs/json/recipes/tools.md

 ---
 layout: page
 title: Tool Recipes
+description: In order for a Tinkers' Construct tool to be craftable, its necessary to define the relevant recipes.
+This can either allow crafting tools in the tinker station or tinker's anvil, or crafting through other devices such as a casting table.
+In addition, this page covers some auxiliary recipes related to tool maintenance that did not fit on other pages, such as repairing and part swapping.
 ---
 <div class="hatnote" markdown=1>
 This page is about recipes defining crafting tools.
 For the JSON defining the tool properties see [Tool Definitions](../../tool-definitions).
 For recipes related to modifying tools, see [Modifier Recipes](../modifiers).
 </div>

-In order for a tool to be craftable, its necessary to define the relevant recipes.
-This can either allow crafting tools in the tinker station or tinker's anvil, or crafting through other devices such as a casting table.

-In addition, this page covers some auxiliary recipes related to tool maintenance that did not fit on other pages, such as repairing and part swapping.
+{{page.description}}

 {% include toc.html %}